View Source List Handling

 [1,2,3]

-There is usually not much difference between a body-recursive list function and tail-recursive function that reverses the list at the end.
+In early version of Erlang the tail-recursive function would typically be more efficient.
+In modern versions of Erlang, there is usually not much difference in performance between a body-recursive list function and tail-recursive function that reverses the list at the end.
 Therefore, concentrate on writing beautiful code and forget about the performance of your list functions.
-In the time-critical parts of your code (and only there), measure before rewriting your code.
+In the time-critical parts of your code, measure before rewriting your code.

 Note